 method:

-This is a common pattern for constructing trees, and we’ll be seeing it
+common pattern for constructing trees; we’ll be seeing it a lot

 Now when we construct a DocumentLayout